This page is to help you use the library so that you can get the most out of the educational materials available.

 If you find a page or file resource that is not translated into your language, let us know by contacting us.
 You can also join our Volunteer Translators program to help expand the collection in your language.

-When you go to The Library, the search bar at the top allows users to search for resources in all three languages.
+When you go to The library, the search bar at the top allows users to search for resources in the language you are viewing the website.
+You can switch to Dari and Pashto languages to search resources in those languages.

 To search for a resource, type the keywords you are looking for into the search bar at the top of the page.
 Once you have entered the keywords, click the search button.
 The website will then provide you with a list of everything it found based on your keywords.